What does a Floater do?

 How to become a Floater?

 Becoming a floater can open many doors in the job market.
 Floaters are versatile workers who can move between different roles and departments.
-This skill set is highly valued by employers.
-To become a successful floater, follow these steps:
+This flexibility makes them valuable to many employers.
+Here are some steps to help someone become a successful floater.

 How long does it take to become a Floater?